Mustafa Shokay: Unsuccessful collaboration with Nazi Germany

-Mustafa Shokay wanted to receive some benefit from the collaboration with Nazis.
-Unfortunately Adolf Hitler declined in all queries, because Hitler considered the Turkestan Legion as “cannon fodder”.
+Mustafa Shokay wanted to receive some benefit from the collaboration with the Nazis.
+Unfortunately Adolf Hitler declined all his queries, because Hitler considered the Turkestan Legion as “cannon fodder”.
 Later Shokay wrote a letter to the Ministry of Foreign Affairs Gruppenführer Joachim von Ribbentrop: “Seeing how representatives of the nation, who raised such geniuses as Goethe, Feuerbach, Bach, Beethoven, Schopenhauer, treat prisoners of war ...
 I can not accept the offer to lead the ...
 Turkestan Legion and refuse further cooperation.
 All the consequences of my decision, I realize.”

-Adolf Hitler realized his attempted manipulation of Mustafa Shokay was going to fail; the German leadership decided to remove him.
+When Adolf Hitler realized his attempted manipulation of Mustafa Shokay was going to fail, the German leadership decided to remove him.
 On 22 December 1941, Hitler signed a decree for the establishment of the Turkestan and other national legions.
-At that time Mustafa was in hospital in Berlin "Victoria".
-On 27 December 1941, he died.
-The official report stated that he "died of blood poisoning on the background of an emerging epidemic of typhus," he was infected when visiting concentration camps.
+At that time Mustafa was in hospital in Berlin, where he died on 27 December 1941, he died.
+The official report stated that he "died of blood poisoning on the background of an emerging epidemic of typhus," having become infected when visiting concentration camps.
 But the same symptoms could be poisoning.
 Moreover, in the memoirs of his wife Maria Gorina-Shokay, she wrote that Mustafa had been ill with typhus in Turkestan and he was supposed to be immune.
 Mustafa Shokai was buried in the Turkish Muslim cemetery (Osmanidov) in Berlin.
 On the tombstone just below the date at the behest of his wife M. Shokay, Maria Jakovlevna, there are three letters in Latin and four numbers: JOH.15.13.
 They point to the thirteenth verse of the fifteenth chapter of the Gospel of John: "There is no greater love than this; that a man lay down his life for his friends."

-The Turkestan Legion army was later granted to Nazi-loyalist Vali Qayyum, a long standing cooperative of the anti-Soviet movement Prometheism.
-He was honorifically titled Khan after he had no problem embracing Nazi vision to build Turkic-Muslim army which would fight Soviets.
+Leadership of the Turkestan Legion was later granted to Nazi-loyalist Vali Qayyum, a long standing collaborator of the anti-Soviet Prometheist movement.
+He was honorifically titled Khan after stating he had no problem embracing the Nazi vision to build a Turkic-Muslim army which would fight the Soviets.